SpineEventEngine/SpineEventEngine.github.io/docs/quick-start/index.md

 method accepts as the parameter.
 The method returns the event message `Printed`.

 The following code obtains the name of the user and the text to print from the received command, and then applies them to the state of the Process Manager.
-Instances of the `Console` class keep the text printed for each user.
+Instances of the `Console` class store the text printed for each user.

 <?embed-code file="examples/hello/src/main/java/io/spine/helloworld/server/hello/Console.java"